Armenia–Philippines relations

 Bilateral relations exist between Armenia and the Philippines.

-Relations between the two countries have gradually improved since it was established on May 20, 1992.
+Relations between the two countries have gradually improved since it was established on May 20, 1992, following the collapse of the Soviet Union.

 Foreign Minister Eduard Nalbandyan visited the Philippines in 2012, making him the highest Armenian government official to ever visit the Philippines to date.
 Armenian-Philippine relations were further strengthened upon the visit of Armenian non-resident ambassador Raisa Vardanyan to Foreign Affairs Secretary Albert del Rosario on March 19, 2015.
 The most recent diplomatic engagement involved commitment to increase trade, investment and educational and scientific cooperation between the two countries.

 Both countries currently have non-resident ambassadors.
 The Armenian ambassador is accredited to Manila from Hanoi while the Philippine ambassador is accredited to Yerevan from Moscow.

 Historically, Armenians played a significant role in commerce and trade in the Philippines.
 Jesuit priest Murillo Velarde noted that the Armenians along with other Orthodox Christians had presence in Manila as early as 1618.
 In 18th century, Armenians in Manila some of which came from Madras in India where a major Armenian community is present, facilitated trade between the Philippine islands and India.
-Though not stated by the government itself, some Filipino politicians have expressed support for Armenia and the Republic of Artsakh against threats from Azerbaijan.
-The Philippines, Armenia, and Artsakh (Nagorno-Karabakh) have deep religious ties through Christianity.